lasso-js/lasso/README.md

 ## Conditional Dependencies

-The Raptor Optimizer supports conditional dependencies.
+The Optimizer supports conditional dependencies.
 Conditional dependencies is a powerful feature that allows for a page to be optimized differently based on certain criteria (e.g. "mobile device" versus "desktop").
 For caching reasons, the criteria for conditional dependencies should be based on a set of enabled "extensions".
 An extension is just an arbitrary name that can be enabled/disabled before optimizing a page.
 For example, to make a dependency conditional such that is only included for mobile devices you can do the following:

 ```json
 {